 - Autodesk Fusion 360 is an integrated system that can be used to create parts, assembly, animation, simulation, CAM and 2D drawings.
-By default, the Model WorkSpace is activated as shown. - Also note that the part units is set to inches as shown in the upper left corner of the Autodesk Fusion 360 window.
+By default, the Model WorkSpace is activated as shown. - Also note that the part units is set to inches as shown in the Document Setting of the Autodesk Fusion 360 Browser window.